xdy/xdy-pf2e-workbench/README.md

       feats, items, actions, etc).
 Can be configured to default to collapsed or expanded.
     * Option to either expand all damage cards, or only expand new cards.
 If the latter, on a refresh the last three messages are expanded if they are damage cards.
-    * Option to add all skill actions to the character Actions page.
-(This feature has been taken over from the discontinued https://github.com/jamespdaily/pf2e-sheet-skill-actions/ module.
-Thanks James!)
-        * The module will hide any skill actions that you're currently not trained in.
-        * Actions that require a feat (e.g. Bon Mot) will not show up unless you actually have the feat.
     * Option to set a custom pause text and image, as well as to move it's position to center of screen.
     * A few potentially useful internal functions have been made available for macro use.
 Name and simple example of each can be found below: